Child & Youth Services (CYS)

-Children of retired Soldiers are not eligible for most Child, Youth and School (CYS) Services programs but are eligible for Youth Services (YS) and Sports and Fitness programs.
+Children of Retired Army Reserve Soldiers are not eligible for most Child, Youth and School (CYS) Services programs but are eligible for Youth Services (YS) and Sports and Fitness programs.

 The U.S. Army Child, Youth and School (CYS) Services mission is to reduce the conflict between mission requirements and parental responsibilities.
 Programs are designed to support the needs of Army Families located on military installations, in areas where there is no installation, or where services are unavailable at installations due to high demand.
 CYS focus is to:

 - Achieve and sustain QUALITY by pursuing nationally-recognized benchmarks and performance standards

 - Increase and sustain AVAILABILITY through on- and off- post childcare options and supervised programs for youth

 - Maintain AFFORDABILITY for both Soldiers and the Army